centresource/preseason/README.md

 #### Centresource Rails Templates offers use of the following technologies:

-+  Either postgressql, mysql2, or sqlite3
++  Either postgresql, mysql2, or sqlite3
 +  Factory Girl or Object Daddy (for our friend, Jeremy)
 +  Authlogic
 +  Activeadmin or plain Devise